“[W]hat is the matter of the political, and what is the matter of politics?” (Cheah 2008, 156)

 II – Virtual Materialisms

 A polydirectional view on a sculpture does not grasp its sculptu-reality.
-Likewise, a polydirectional understanding of all (or many) identity categories or experiences does not comprehend ‘identity’ or this or that person.
-In fact, undisclosedness, intransparency and incompleteness constitute identity, experience, personality.
-As long as ‘virtuality’ is not front and center, ‘identity politics’ remains an aggregation of information.
-This works perfectly fine in legal discourse .
-In social interaction and aesthetics, however, working the virtual, the reality of incompleteness, is inevitable.
-Without it, ‘identity politics’ transcends itself into yet another neglected category, an infinite regress of guilt and the police officer as paradigmatic figure.
-Total inclusion will not solve the problem.
+A polydirectional understanding of all (or many) identity categories does not tell you anything about ‘identity’ or about this or that person.
+As long as ‘overdetermination’ or ‘virtuality’ is not front and center, ‘identity politics’ remains an abstraction, mere aggregation of eclectic pieces of information.
+Without working the virtual, the reality of incompleteness, ‘identity politics’ keeps transcending itself into yet another neglected category, giving way to an infinite regress of guilt and maintenance of the police officer as principal figure of social interaction.
 For whenever you chase the back of the sculpture, you will find yet another part of the sculpture.
-The problem is – literally – the virtual: How can we meet one another, organize a society, a collective, knowing that reality harbors inaccessibility, inevitably?
+Total inclusion will not solve the problem, if the problem is — literally — the virtual: How can we meet one another, organize a society, a collective, knowing that reality harbors inaccessibility, inevitably?

 I call ‘Virtual Materialisms‘ an aesthetic politics that meets this challenge.
 Here, representation and its ‘virtuality’ is the material of political aesthetics and not merely a nuisance to be overcome.
-‘Identity politics’ beyond assemblage, ‘virtual materialisms’ focus on absence, fantasies, stereotypes, prejudices, structural and institutional modes of oppression and domination as a reality, not just as an (however naturalized) aberrance from normative ideals.
+‘Identity politics’ in a full sense, ‘virtual materialisms’ focus on virtuality, fantasy, stereotypes, prejudices, structural and institutional modes of oppression and domination as a reality, not just as an (however naturalized) aberrance from normative ideals.
 They use associations, anticipations, collective imaginaries.
 They suspend interpolations to do it right, to claim truth where there is none.
-These materialisms are queer in that ‘queer’ has traditionally been the symbolic location of the intermediate, omitted, unfinished – from a patriarchal (though institutionally real) point of view.
+These materialisms are queer in that ‘queer’ has traditionally been the symbolic location of the intermediate, omitted, unfinished — from a patriarchal (though institutionally real) point of view.
 They engage in emancipating the un-emancipatable.

 The esoteric left teaches what everybody knows: society excludes and violates in manifold ways.
-We should include, ‘hold space,’ reflect on complicity, feel guilty not guilty, represent — differently.
-While true, the logic of categorial determination remains in place — race, class, gender, body type, ability status etc. — forever transcended by the gnawing forces of virtuality.
+We should include, ‘hold space,’ reflect on complicity, feel guilty not guilty, represent differently.
+While true, the logic of categorial determination remains in place — race, class, gender, body type, ability status etc. – forever transcended by the gnawing forces of virtuality.
 And so does the logic of neoliberal capitalism, banging its head against the walls of virtuality.
 Esoteric leftism keeps trying to stabilize the indeterminable.
-Virtual materialisms, however, attempt to re-imagine our notions of ‘determination’ and ‘protection’ — towards an ‘identity politics’ that confronts its virtual ‘component.’
+Virtual materialisms, however, attempt to untrain the need to determine and protect — towards an ‘identity politics’ in the full sense of the term ‘identity,’ confronting its virtual ‘component.’
 They unleash the disconcerting creepiness of existence, its virtuality — grounded in concrete political images of their temporal and geo-political context.
 They are working the dream rather than just dreaming it.

 III – Pink Washing Germany